 How can I avoid certain areas?

 Scenario 2: Traveling for my daily commute but need gas.
-I actively follow social distancing protocol, wear a mask, and use hand sanitizer after each fill up.
-Today I find myself in an unfamiliar area in need of gas.
+I actively follow social distancing protocol, wear a mask, and use hand sanitizer after each fill-up.
+Today I find myself in a different county in need of gas.

 Features: Resources, Reporting & Thermal MapImpt Effort